Conhecimento

 How sublimation works: When dry ice warms up, it transitions directly from a solid to carbon dioxide gas, absorbing latent heat in the process.
 This is different from melting ice, which first becomes liquid.
 The sublimation process creates no liquid residue, so your packaging stays dry and food doesn’t become watery.

-Comparing temperatures: Regular ice melts at 0 °C (32 °F), while dry ice maintains temperatures around −78.5 °C (−109.3 °F).
+Comparing temperatures: Regular ice melts at 0 °C (32 °F), while dry ice maintains temperatures around −78.5 °C (−109,3 °F).
 The extremely low temperature means dry ice can keep goods frozen rather than merely chilled.
-Gel packs generally keep food near freezing (−21 °C).
+Gel packs generally keep food near freezing (−21°C).
 Choosing between these options depends on whether you need your food chilled or completely frozen.

-Dry ice versus regular ice: key differences
+Dry ice versus regular ice: principais diferenças

-Temperatura −78.5 °C (−109.3 °F) 0 °C (32 °F) Gelo seco está muito mais frio, which keeps frozen items solid.
+Temperatura −78,5°C (−109,3 °F) 0 °C (32 °F) Gelo seco está muito mais frio, which keeps frozen items solid.

-Mess Sem água derretida Leaves water puddles Cleanup is easier with dry ice.
+Bagunça Sem água derretida Leaves water puddles Cleanup is easier with dry ice.

 These differences show why catering dry ice packs are invaluable for events: they offer significantly longer cooling, maintain lower temperatures, and avoid messy runoff.